 The following specifications and equipment configuration describes requirements for a target product Mission Critical Public Safety Equipment.
 It is the Bidder’s responsibility to fully describe or explain how the product offered meets or exceeds each identified requirement.
 If more space is needed, Bidders may submit additional pages (up to a maximum equivalent of five single-sided pages – 12-point font labeled “RadioSubCategory-Single-BandPortableP25”).
 For evaluation purposes, only one product may be offered to meet or exceed these specifications on a pass/fail basis.
 Bidders are encouraged to submit descriptive literature for the product offered confirming its compliance with specifications.
 Additional products may be offered for consideration upon award as identified below.

-Note: Symbols for less-than (<) or greater-than (>) shall be interpreted to include equal-to the specified value.
-The symbol for approximate (~) indicates an imprecise or nominal value where variations will be acceptable.

-Proposed Public Safety Radio Equipment must meet the following minimum requirements.
-Bidders must also describe how the proposed equipment meets additional requirements in the table below.
-All proposed equipment of the sub-category requirements below are pass/fail.
+Proposed Public Safety Radio Equipment must meet the following minimum requirementsAll proposed equipment of the sub-category requirements below are pass/fail.
 Proposed equipment not meeting the sub-category requirements will not be further evaluated.

-Current TIA/EIA standards for Public Safety Radio systems, and

-Current P25 CAP compliance, and

-Allow operations on P25 Phase I trunked and/ or conventional (analog/ P25) systems, and

-Capable of operating on Public Safety spectrum at 136 to 174 MHz, and

-Capable of operating using Encryption Standard (AES-256).

 Manufacturer: Click or tap here to enter text.
 Product Model Name: Click or tap here to enter text.
 Product Number: Click or tap here to enter text.